 “...Hah.”
 Varhi huffed out.
 “One for all and all for one…?
 Yeah, sure.
 Okay.
 However, that doesn’t just extend to Kior citizens… It extends to everybody… including the Cearestian Prince, who needs and expects me… And if I don’t return… Well, let’s just say that it would be in everyone’s best interest to not weaken the already fragile relationships between Kior and Ceareste, okay…?
 Not over a little missing lad like me, surely…”

 “On the contrary, your involvement in this case makes you a very special 'lad'.
-I’m not sure how you slipped under the surveillance and left the country.”
+Quite frankly I’m not sure how you slipped under the surveillance and left the country.”
 Eseras mused out loud.

-“...I, I think I know where to get answers for that.
-But I’ll need to get to the neutral council.
+“...I, I think I know where to get answers for that if you are so curious, but I’ll need to get to the neutral council.
 Which is where the Prince is headed anyways.”

 “Is that so?
 Does he have business with Yggdrasil?”

-“Personal ones.
-Nothing government related, though.
+“Personal ones, sure, nothing government related, though.
 Government related business is with the neutral council itself, however…” Varhi admitted.
+He saw no reason to hide or lie about this information.

 “I see.
 Either way, you have answers that I and the city have long been seeking.
 For this reason, I cannot allow you to leave, Varhi Vloyis.
-Don’t you want to figure it out too?
+Do you not want to figure it out too?
 What happened to your parents?
 What happened to you?
+Who killed them, who kidnapped you?
 What happened with your past and who you are?”

 Varhi clenched his teeth weakly.
-“Yes, I do seek those things… But I am capable of doing it by myself, my own way, on my own time, when I am off duty… I have a reputation to uphold, responsibilities to deliver upon, and a job to do.”
+“Yes, I do seek those things… but I am capable of doing it by myself, my own way, on my own time, when I am off duty… I have a reputation to uphold, responsibilities to deliver upon, and a job to do.
+I can hold off on personal endeavors until I'm ready.”

 “Even if that information could be used to aid so many people, put many families back together again?
 Including yours?”